MG-RAST/Shock/docs/use_cases.md

 - ~ 1PB of files
 - indexing
 - automated deletion of intermediary results (expiry) after set intervals
+- running on commodity hardware
+- support line speed or near line speed

 ### Our implementation:

 - set up a dedicated Server with initially 1PB of local storage on commodity hardware
+- the local storage is on a ZFS filesystem (ZFS on Linux)
 - added an S3 backend
 - added a TSM backend store
 - set up node removal from the main store IF a node is stored in two locations (S3 and TSM)
+- we achieve 6-7Gbit/s without optimization

 We created the following types:
 ~~~~